 Secured by Design will be at the FIT Show

-Secured by Design (SBD), the national police crime prevention initiative, will be among more than 300 exhibitors at the prestigious FIT Show this week.
+Secured by Design (SBD), the national police crime prevention initiative, will be among the hundreds of exhibitors at the prestigious FIT Show next week, 10 – 12 May.

 This work has involved tackling the wide variations in the quality of products installed during the housing boom of the 1960s, 70s and 80s when security was barely considered and windows could be lifted out almost as easily as they were installed.